DeepRank/iScore/README.md

 You can directly use our trained model to score your docking conformations.
 The model we provide is trained on docking benchmark version 4 ([BM4](https://zlab.umassmed.edu/benchmark/)) data, in total 234 different structures were used (117 positive and 117 negative).
 More details see [this paper](https://doi.org/10.1093/bioinformatics/btz496).
 You can find the model in the package subfolder `model/training_set.tar.gz`.

-To use this model go into your `test` subdirectory and type:
+To use this model go into your `test` subfolder and type:

 ```bash
 # Without MPI